slewis74/slewis74.github.io/Snow/_posts/2015-06-15-Orienteer.md

 The MVC style navigation and the removal of the navigation logic and data retrieval from the ViewModels makes so much sense to me, and when I started off into the mobile XAML world I found I was missing my controllers.
 So over the course of the last 2-3years, and several projects, I've been slowly putting together something very similar, but a bit smaller and more mobile focused.
 Introducing the result...

 #Orienteer
-Orienteer is available as a nuget package, and the project page can be found over on GitHub.
+Orienteer is available as a [nuget package](https://www.nuget.org/packages/Orienteer/), and the [project page](https://github.com/slewis74/Orienteer) can be found over on GitHub.

 ##What's in the box?
 Let's have a look at some of the core components and features.

 ###Controllers and the Navigator
 The core to navigating is a Navigator.
-Any of the commands that need to trigger a navigation simply needs to take a dependency on a Navigator, it provides the gateway to the controller actions.
+Any of the commands that need to trigger a navigation simply need to take a dependency on a Navigator, it provides the gateway to the controller actions.

 Controllers are controllers in the MVC, not the iOS sense, for those who've done iOS development.
 An action can return a ViewModelResult, in order to navigate to the View (page) associated with that ViewModel.
 An action can also return a DataActionResult, which only contains data (ViewModels can access these actions via the GetData methods on the Navigator).

+As a note, I haven't needed modals in the apps I've looked at so far, so no support for that yet but it's on the backlog.

 ###ViewModel first navigation
 As mentioned above, the controller actions can return a result identifying the ViewModel to navigate to, i.e. it uses ViewModel first navigation.
 The View is located by naming convention, using a parallel hierarchy search from configured root namespaces for the Views and ViewModels.